-Active Captain is by far the easiest to use.
 Both the Cruiersnet and Waterway Guide sites are heavily populated with advertising graphics that make them slow and hard to use, especially when cruising with tethered cell phones or broadband air cards.
-Our preference for paper cruising guides has become the Waterway Guide collection (Chesapeake Bay, Atlantic ICW and Southern editions).
-We like the online sites, but we also appreciate the familiarity and comfort of hardcopy and the occasional absence of Internet connectivity.
 Both WWG and SSECN have smart phone apps that duplicate website informatin and are very useful on small-format devices.

 Navigation charts are absolutely necessary.
 We carry both paper and electronic navigation charts.
 We rely primarily on the electronic charts, but would not be without paper versions.
 Electronic charting systems have three principal alternatives.
 First is a made-for-purpose marine chartplotter.
 Second is a laptop running navigation software with navigation charts.
-Third is a tablet PC running one or more charting apps.
-We have all three, and have posted some thoughts here: https://gilwellbear.wordpress.com/category/boat-technical-topics/equipment-topics/computers-and-data/.
+Third is a tablet PC/smartphone running one or more charting apps.
+We have all three, and have posted some thoughts in this article.

 The navigation equipment we find most useful includes: